How to Stretch a Canvas Painting or Prints on Canvas

 If your image is stretched to be aligned with the edge of the frame, you have a few options for finishing the look, depending on your preference and decor:

 - leaving the edge as-is with the primed canvas showing

-- carefully paint the exposed canvas edge with a good quality acrylic paint to match or compliment the colours in your painting/print
+- carefully paint the exposed canvas edge with a good quality acrylic paint to match or complement the colours in your painting/print

 - cover the edge with fabric ribbon

-- Upper Canada Stretchers’ floater frames are always a complimentary option!
+- Upper Canada Stretchers’ floating frames are always a complementary option!